 The risk management function is headed by the Chief Risk Officer (CRO), who reports to the Group CEO.
 The main role of the risk management is to keep track of the overall risk situation in the Company at all times and provide for good risk management in all parts of the business.
-The risk management function bears the overall responsibility for monitoring the risk in the Group, including the risk management system.
-The Own Risk and Solvency Assessment is an important task for the risk management function; see section B.3.3.
+The risk management function bears the overall responsibility for monitoring the risk in the Group, and the risk management system.
+Production of the Own Risk and Solvency Assessment is coordinated by the risk management function; see section B.3.3.

 The manager of the actuarial function is organised as an integral part of the risk management function.
-To guarantee the independence of the actuarial function in relation to the CRO, the actuarial function reports directly to the CEO each quarter.
+To guarantee the independence of the actuarial function in relation to the CRO, the actuarial function reports directly to the CEO each quarter, and presents the Annual Report to the CEO and the Board.
 The second-line functions have the right to report directly to the Board of Directors on matters concerning their areas of responsibility.